Table of Contents

 I’m calling this a breakfast bar from Club Crafted.
 It’s fun to think about the kids eating breakfast in the morning on those cheery yellow stools, isn’t it?

 We’re back at Ich Designer again with this cutting board turned clock IKEA kitchen hack.
 This little clock is so plainly perfect.
 Perfect solution for some quick decor.

 One of the best ways to save space in your kitchen is to use some vertical space.
-This 3 Tier Stand from Curbly does just that with it’s three separate surfaces for stacking up your fruits.
+This 3-Tier Stand from Curbly does just that with its three separate surfaces for stacking up your fruits.

 Or sponges.
 Or the mail.
 Or any of the myriad of odds and ends that end up on your counters.
 I could totally see this as an Ikea Bathroom Hack, too.
 To store my makeup and hair stuff without cluttering the counters.

 I know you don’t have a lot of cookbooks anymore, but you might have a couple of special ones that you actually use from time to time.
 You should keep those ones in a handy display like this one from The 2 Seasons.
 Oh, how I love all the IKEA spice rack customizations out there.

 This shoe cabinet thing from Ikea is the Clown Car of organization cabinets.
 It doesn’t look wide enough to hold anything.
 But it holds a ton of shoes.
 And if you are a genius like Melissa from Polished Habitat, you can fill it with all sorts of other things.

 Like water bottles.
 Or random pet stuff.
 Or your kids’ junk that they leave all over the kitchen counters.
-If there are four people in your family, you can each take a drawer and fill it with whatever your heart’s desire.
+If there are four people in your family, you can each take a drawer and fill it with whatever your heart desires.

 13. Open Shelving

 If you have a small kitchen, one way to make things feel a little more open and airy is to go with open shelving instead of cabinets on the walls.